proxytranslation/user-docs/introduction/getting-started.md

 ![Run discovery](/img/discovery.png)

-The next challenge is to figure out what (and how much of it) to translate, all from a single URL
+The next challenge is to figure out what (and how much of it) to translate and do it from a single target URL.
+For this, a Discovery has to be run on the site.

 Discovering a website means running a ``crawler`` on it and allowing the proxy to 'explore' it in its entirety in order to provide